UniDash-Environement/UMS-CD-Installer/README.md

 ### Multi Service:
 > The infra works in a 100% containerized or/and virtualized way, which allows you to multiply the services at will.

-### Compatibility Dédier and VPS in x86_64:
-> The infra is compatible on VPS and dedicated, as it works with containers by default and is only a Debian overlay.

 ## Tools:
 ### UMS Central Panel: